flengyel/TERSI/README.md

 exhibit diminishing returns and trade off against each other.
 Trade-offs among cooperative benefits are highly interrelated and exhibit non-linearity.

-### Keywords ###

-agent-based simulation; cooperative benefit; gain from trade; economies of scale; risk pools; self binding; information transmission.

-## Overview ##

-The code provided can simulate a simple society of nine zero-knowledge agents, in which five kinds of cooperarive benefit are specified algorithmically, and in which each of the five mechanisms of cooperative benefit could be enabled or disabled, and individually parametrized.
-The simulation runs through each of the 32 possible societies corresponding to the mechanisms of cooperative benefit, designated by T, E, R, S and I, respectively.
+The code provided simulates a simple society of nine zero-knowledge agents, in which five kinds of cooperarive benefit are specified algorithmically.
-Comparisons of welfare measures computed for these societies show that societies in which all mechanisms of cooperative benefit are enabled are higher than those in which fewer mechanisms operate.
-They also show that each of the five mechanisms exhibit diminishing returns and trade off against each other.
+The  mechanisms of cooperative benefit are  designated here by T (gain from trade), E (economies of scale), R (risk pools), S (self binding) and I (information transmission), respectively.
 A society for us consists of a configuration of agents, together with a collection of mechanisms of cooperative benefit.
-Given that there are five mechanisms of cooperative benefit, there are 32 societies for a each fixed parametrization of mechanisms and of the environment.
+Given five mechanisms of cooperative benefit, there are 32 societies for  each fixed parametrization of mechanisms and of the environment.
 The environment of the simulated agents is simulated during each run in advance of the activities of the agents, which are controlled by the mechanisms enabled for each of the 32 societies.
-In the current model there are environmental forcings on agent behavior but agent behaviors does not affect the environment.
+In the current model there are environmental forcings on agent behavior;
+agent behavior does not affect the environment.
+Fixed simulation parameters are defined in an R S4 object of class TERSI.
+(One such user-specifiable parameter is the number of agents.)
+The simulation itself is stored as an  object of type TERSI for subsequent analysis.
+Mutable simulation state is maintained in an R S3 object of class SIMULATION as the simulation runs.

 We take cooperation for granted in these simulations.
 In evolutionary game-theoretic simulation, cooperation emerges as an evolutionarily stable strategy in a repeated non-cooperative game.
-Cooperative behavior is interpreted in this approach as the choice of a mutually beneficial strategy profile in a non-cooperative game such as prisoners' dilemma, for which non-cooperation is the dominant strategy according to some solution concept such as Nash-equilibrium .
+Cooperative behavior is interpreted in this approach as the choice of a mutually beneficial strategy profile in a non-cooperative game such as prisoners' dilemma, for which non-cooperation is the dominant strategy according to some solution concept such as Nash-equilibrium.

 Our specification of mechanisms of cooperative benefit is plausible, but ad hoc.
 Game-theory based simulations define cooperation in terms of payoff functions, but leave the mechanism of